lanmelo/snp-aws/docs/contributing/contributing.md

 ---
-layout: default
 title: Contributing
-nav_order: 2
+nav_order: 7
 has_children: true
 ---

+# Contributing
-Learn how to contribute
+## Learn how to contribute to the Nadeau Lab's projects!